thunderbird/webext-docs/changes/beta115.rst

 sessions API
 ==========
-* Add a first simple version of the :ref:`sessions_api` to allow extensions to store tab related session data, which is restored on app restart.
+* Add a first simple version of the :ref:`sessions_api` API to allow extensions to store tab related session data, which is restored on app restart.

 tabs API
 ========